home-assistant/addons/zwave/DOCS.md

 ## Known issues and limitations

-- Your hardware need to be compatible with OpenZWave library
+- Your hardware needs to be compatible with OpenZWave library

 ## Support